 First, is the niche and topic you've chosen.
 I've said it before, but the more specific your audience is and the more your summit topic solves a problem for that audience, the better results you're going to see.

 You can see this really easily by comparing registration page conversion rates.
-The registration page for my last summit, which has a very specific niche and topic topic converted at over 80%.
+The registration page for my last summit, which has a very specific niche and topic for my virtual summit audience, converted at over 80%.
 That means 80% of people who saw my registration page signed up, which is insane.

 The broader your audience is and the less attention-grabbing your topic is, the lower that number is going to be.

 The next part that comes into play is your audience size.
-If you're listening to this and don't have much of an audience right now, please don't worry.
+If you're listening to this and don't have much of an audience right now or no email list, please don't worry.
 When I started planning my first summit, I had about 400 people on my email list.

 Obviously, if you have 10,000 people on your email list, you're going to host a bigger summit than someone starting from scratch.